-i) Views of Board of Directors on system to reduce Liquidity Risk OBL has adopted the Basel III framework on liquidity standards as prescribed by Bangladesh Bank (BB) and has put in place requisite systems and processes to enable periodical computation and reporting of the Liquidity Coverage Ratio (LCR) & Net Stable Funding Ratio (NSFR).
-The mandated regulatory threshold as per the transition plan is embedded into the Risk Appetite Statement of the Bank thus subjecting LCR & NSFR maintenance to Board oversight and periodical review.
-The Treasury Department computes the LCR & NSFR and reports the same to the Asset Liability Management Committee (ALCO) every month for review where ALCO is chaired by the Managing Director as well as to the Risk Management Committee (Management Level).
-The Risk Management Committee of the board sits quarterly to discuss the overall risk scenario of the bank.
-The Bank has been submitting LCR reports monthly & NSFR quarterly to BB as per prescribed guideline. ii) Methods used to measure Liquidity risk The following methods are used to measure Liquidity risk- ✓ Liquidity Coverage Ratio ✓ Net Stable Funding Ratio (NSFR) ✓ Cash Reserve Ratio (CRR), ✓ Statutory Liquidity Ratio (SLR) ✓ Medium Term Funding Ratio (MTFR) ✓ Maximum Cumulative Outflow (MCO) Advance Deposit Ratio (CDR) iii) Liquidity risk Management system The Treasury Division of the Bank manages liquidity risk with oversight from Assets- Liability Management Committee (ALCO) comprising senior executives of the Bank.
+1 iii) Liquidity risk Management system The Treasury Division of the Bank manages liquidity risk with oversight from Assets- Liability Management Committee (ALCO) comprising senior executives of the Bank.
 ALCO meets once in a month to review strategies on Asset Liability Management.
 Liquidity Risk is measured using flow approach and stock approach.
 Flow approach involves comprehensive tracking of cash flow mismatches.
 Stock approach involves measurement of critical ratios in respect of liquidity risk.
 Analysis of liquidity risk also involves examining how funding requirements are likely to be affected under crisis scenarios.
 The Bank has a Board approved contingency action plan to manage stressed liquidity guided by the regulatory instructions.
-The Bank has an extensive intraday liquidity risk management framework for monitoring intraday positions during the day. iv) Policies and processes for mitigating Liquidity risk The Liquidity risk management of the Bank is undertaken by the Asset Liability Management group in the Treasury in accordance with the Board approved policies and ALCO approved funding plans.
+The Bank has an extensive intraday liquidity risk management framework for monitoring intraday positions during the day. iv) Policies and processes for mitigating Liquidity The Liquidity risk management of the Bank is undertaken by the Asset risk Liability Management group in the Treasury in accordance with the Board approved policies and ALCO approved funding plans.
 The Risk & Treasury department measures and monitors the liquidity profile of the Bank with reference to the Board approved limits, on a static as well as on a dynamic basis by using the gap analysis technique supplemented by monitoring of key liquidity ratios and periodical liquidity stress testing.

 Particulars Amount in crore Taka

-Liquidity Coverage Ratio 127.33%
+Liquidity Coverage Ratio (LCR) 118.70%

-Net Stable Funding Ratio (NSFR) 114.77%
+Net Stable Funding Ratio (NSFR) 117.93%

-Stock of High quality liquid assets 3,070.80
+Stock of High quality liquid assets 3,699.77

-Total net cash outflows over the next 30 calendar days 2,411.74
+Total net cash outflows over the next 30 calendar days 3,116.91

-Available amount of stable funding 12,869.83
+Available amount of stable funding 15,763.83

-Required amount of stable funding 11,213.70
+Required amount of stable funding 13,367.17